 Nikon AF-S Nikkor 200-500mm f/5.6E ED VR AF-S

-For Nikon DSLR shooters, the 200-500mm f/5.6 offers a unique option, being relatively affordable while offering a very useful long telephoto range – extending to fully 750mm equivalent on DX-format cameras such as the D500.
+For Nikon DSLR shooters, the 200-500mm f/5.6 offers a unique option, being a relatively affordable telephoto lens, while offering a very useful long range – extending to fully 750mm equivalent on DX-format cameras such as the D500.
 Its f/5.6 maximum aperture means that it’s relatively portable considering its range, and not so heavy that it can’t be shot handheld.
 Focusing is snappy and accurate, thanks to the AF-S motor.

-However, it’s not claimed to be weather sealed, and being an E-type lens with an electromagnetic diaphragm, it’ll only work on relatively recent Nikon bodies – check compatibility with your camera before buying.
+However, it’s not claimed to be weather-sealed, and being an E-type lens with an electromagnetic diaphragm, it’ll only work on relatively recent Nikon bodies – check compatibility with your camera before buying.

 Sony FE 100-400mm f/4.5-5.6 GM OSS

 While it’s full-frame compatible, it can also be used on APS-C bodies such as the Alpha 6500, giving a 600mm equivalent reach.
-It’s very pricey, though, so Sony mirrorless users on a tighter budget should also consider the FE 70-300mm f/4-5.6 G OSS – it’s a step above the typical consumer telezoom.
+It’s very pricey, though, so Sony mirrorless users on a tighter budget should also consider the FE 70-300mm f/4-5.6 G OSS telephoto lens – it’s a step above the typical consumer telezoom.